 We implement various measures to protect the security of your personal subscription information, both on-line and off-line.
 If you have any questions about security at our Website, please contact us.

-All people who register on this site may choose their username that will be public publicly visible as the author of any posts they may have made.
-Upon request, we will change a username if someone requires this.
-This will alter the named author of all historic posts under their previous username, but any mentions in comments of their previous username will be unaltered as they are not structured text references to the individual.
-These mentions of the previous name can be redacted, but the individual who is changing their username must request these individually.
+All people who register on this site may choose a username that will be public publicly visible as the author of any posts they may make.
+Upon request, we will change a username if you require.
+This will alter the named author of all historic posts under their previous username, but any mention in comments of their previous username will be unaltered as they are not structured text references to the individual.
+Mention of a previous username can be redacted, but the individual who is changing their username must request these individually.